nestornovella/NestorNovellaPerfil/README.md

 Here are some projects I've worked on recently:

-- 🤖 [Project 1](https://github.com/miusuario/proyecto1): a web application I developed using Node.js, Express, and MongoDB.
-This application allows users to search and obtain detailed information about different products.
+- 🤖 [IA translate Spanish to English](https://github.com/nestornovella/EngishFixCorrector): a web application developed with JS and Cohere IA (API) with HTML and CSS.
-- 🚀 [Project 2](https://github.com/miusuario/proyecto2): a web application developed with React and using PostgreSQL as a database.
-This application allows users to register and create different types of content, such as posts and comments.
+- 🚀 [Ecommerce-computer-Products](https://github.com/miguelbel00/p-grupal): An e-commerce platform for computer products developed with React.js, Redux, Node.js, Sequelize(ORM), and PostgreSQL.
+The application allows users to register, login, and use AWT authentication.
+It also features an administrator panel and allows for buying products using PayPal payment platform.
+- 🚀 [Food API](https://github.com/nestornovella/PI-Food): a simple web app developed with JS, React.js, Redux, Node.js, Sequelize(ORM), and PostgreSQL.

 ## 📞 Contact

 If you want to get in touch with me, you can do so in the following ways:

-- 📧 Send me an email at [correo@ejemplo.com](nestornovellafullstackdev@gmail.com).
+- 📧 Send me an email at (nestornovellafullstackdev@gmail.com).
-- 💼 Visit my LinkedIn profile: [https://www.linkedin.com/in/nestor-novella-full-stack-dev/].
+- 💼 Visit my LinkedIn profile: [https://www.linkedin.com/in/nestor-novella-full-stack-dev/]

 Thanks for visiting my profile!